Russia's Whoosh eyes $400 mln valuation in upcoming IPO | Headlines

 - Russian Federation

-Russian electric scooter firm Whoosh said on Monday it's eyeing a possible $400 million valuation in its upcoming initial public offering (IPO), the first Russian market debut since Moscow sent tens of thousands of troops into Ukraine in February.
+Russian electric scooter company Whoosh is moving towards a possible $400 million valuation in its upcoming initial public offering (IPO), the first Russian market debut since Moscow sent troops into Ukraine in February.

-The company said in a statement it expects up to 5 billion roubles ($80.4 million) of shares could be sold in the IPO - both through an additional stock issue and as existing shareholders sell down their stakes - at a launch price of between 185-225 roubles per share.
-Although modest in size, Whoosh's stock market debut will be seen as a key test of the health of Russia's capital markets more than nine months after the West imposed punishing sanctions on Moscow for its actions in Ukraine, cutting much of Russia's financial sector off from Western investment.
+The company said on Monday it expects up to 5 billion roubles ($80.4 million) of shares could be sold in the IPO - both through an additional stock issue and as existing shareholders sell down their stakes - at a launch price of between 185-225 roubles per share.
+Although modest in size, Whoosh's stock market debut will be seen as a key test of the health of Russia's capital markets more than nine months after the West imposed sanctions on Moscow for its actions in Ukraine, cutting much of Russia's financial sector off from Western investment.

-"Whoosh's IPO may be the first one on the Russian market this year ... we are glad to see that our intention to hold an IPO has received a big response from the investment community" founder and general director Dmitry Chuyko said on Monday.
-Proceeds from the IPO will be used to invest in more scooters and continue expanding across Russia and other ex-Soviet countries, the company said.
+"Whoosh's IPO may be the first one on the Russian market this year ... we are glad to see that our intention to hold an IPO has received a big response from the investment community" founder and general director Dmitry Chuyko said.
+Whoosh said it would use the IPO proceeds to invest in more scooters and continue expanding across Russia and other ex-Soviet countries.

 At least 10 Russian companies had been looking to go public in 2022, advisers and bankers said late last year, before Russia's IPO market stalled following the launch of what the Kremlin calls its "special military operation" in Ukraine.
 Whoosh said the company's market capitalisation following the IPO could be 21-25 billion roubles ($338-$403 million), based on the target prices and offer size.